AY2122S1-CS2103-W14-1/tp/docs/UserGuide.md

 - At least one of the optional fields should be present

 > :bulb: Use `i/PATIENT_INDEX` to change whose appointment it belongs to. <br>
-> e.g. `apmt edit 1 i/2` modifies the first appointment to belong to patient at index 2'
+> e.g. `apmt edit 1 i/2` modifies the first appointment to belong to the patient at index 2

 **Examples:**
 - `apmt edit 1 i/2`